merkle-open/generator-nitro/packages/generator-nitro/generators/app/templates/project/docs/nitro.md

 ### Render patterns

 Pages are meant to be compositions of your patterns.
 Use the pattern's name as the first parameter.
-Be aware, the pattern name is case-sensitive and should be unique.
 <% if (options.templateEngine === 'twig') { %>
+Be aware, the pattern name is case-sensitive and should be unique as the first found pattern is taken for rendering.
 Nitro uses [twig](https://www.npmjs.com/package/twig) as the view engine and provides custom helpers.<% } else { %>
+Be aware, the pattern name is case-sensitive and should be unique (at least per pattern type, see more on that below).
 Nitro uses [handlebars](https://www.npmjs.com/package/hbs) as the view engine and provides custom helpers.<% } %>

 Render the example pattern (file: `example.<%= options.viewExt %>`, data-file: `example.json`):